mikegleen/modes/doc/source/index.rst

    this field is missing or empty.
 Valid only with a control command (**if** ...) or with a **column** command in ``csv2xml.py``.
 In this case it is useful for discarding rubbish rows in the CSV file.
 -  **title** Optional.
+Specify the column title in the first row of the column, but see the ``--skip_rows`` command line parameter.
    If omitted, a best-guess title will be created from the xpath statement, ignoring predicates (expressions within square brackets).
    If in a control document, the title will be shown in diagnostics but is not otherwise used.
 The titles of data-related documents must be unique as this title corresponds to